ocelot-cloud/website/content/docs/overview/frequently-asked-questions.md

 We plan to establish Ocelot-Cloud as a non-profit organization.
 This structure ensures we remain committed to open-source principles and ethical business practices, prioritizing user interests and long-term sustainability over profit.

-### As a cloud provider, can I make money through Ocelot-Cloud as SaaS?

-Yes.
-We actively encourage cloud providers to do so .
-Cloud providers are part of the solution. crucial part of the  ecosystem.
-The communicty edition is pen source, which allows free hosting anyway.
-But also the Enterprise edition will be distributed under license terms, allowing free hosting without any extra cost or beurocracy. maybe also explain saas?

 ### Can I host Ocelot Cloud for others?

-Yes.
-The goal is to make Ocelot-Cloud as easily and widely available as possible.
-Cloud providers are an important part of the Ocelot-Cloud ecosystem and are encouraged to integrate Ocelot-Cloud into their service offerings.
-They can benefit financially by hosting and selling access to the platform, thus helping to spread the software.
-The Community Edition is free to host anyway due to its open source licence.
-The proprietary Enterprise Edition is also free to host under the terms of the licence, with no additional fees or bureaucracy.
-Ocelot Cloud can also be hosted privately for friends, organisations, local clubs or schools without any restrictions.
+Yes, the goal is to make Ocelot-Cloud as easy and widely available as possible.
+While we encourage you to host your infrastructure on your own hardware, we do not want to create barriers for users who want to choose other options.
+Some users prefer to host their infrastructure on trusted cloud providers, making them an important part of the Ocelot-Cloud ecosystem.
+The Community Edition can be freely hosted anywhere due to its open source license.
+Similarly, the proprietary license of the Enterprise Edition does not require any additional fees or permissions to host.
+Cloud providers or even individuals are explicitly allowed to earn money by hosting Ocelot-Cloud.